 Unusual Options Activity Insight: TAL Education

-Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $22.43.
+Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $22.05.

 - Trade Type: PUT